 Day 4 – Les Baux de Provence and Glanum

 History buffs will be in their element today with not one but two ancient sites to discover.
-But even if history isn’t your thing, there’s still plenty of variety to keep everyone happy on day 4 of our 7-day Provence itinerary.
+But even if history isn’t your thing, there’s still plenty of variety to keep everyone happy on day 4 of our 7-day South of France itinerary.

 First up you’ll be heading to Les Baux de Provence, officially one of the most beautiful villages in Provence, and home to the magnificent Château des Baux.
 Although the castle is now in ruins, it remains one of the most impressive châteaux in Provence, and there’s plenty left to explore within the old walls and wider grounds.